Help with the beginnings of a homestead in the Kootenays, Canada

 I like to keep things clean around the property and ask that people leave the space as good or better than when they arrived.

 I've found most people that have come here use drugs/alcohol to escape problems, rather than for occasional enjoyment purposes or raising awareness.
-So, in most groups the policy is;
+So, in most groups the policy is:

-No alcohol use on the land.
+No alcohol on the land.

 No drug use on the land.